 The Society endeavours to ensure that external reviewers are free of any conflicts of interest that might unduly bias the decision-making process.
+Furthermore, the blinding of reviewers to applicant personal information will also reduce this risk.

 6.2.
 Assessment Procedure